A special message for Congress of Future Medical Leaders Delegates…

 Is a preliminary schedule available for the Congress?

 The Academy will share a preliminary schedule on the website approximately 3 months before the Congress.
 A sample schedule is available as a preview.
 The final schedule will continue to be adjusted until the day the Congress begins, as we intend to create the most exciting experience including the most interesting speakers.
 Access the sample schedule here >

 Tuition includes instruction, speakers, education personnel, the Congress of Future Medical Leaders Award of Excellence, and all activities at the Congress.

 Parents and family can attend free on a space-available basis (see below).
 All students and family attending the Congress are responsible for their travel, lodging, and meals, which will be available throughout the day at the Congress.

 Regardless of whether you attend the Congress, you should stay in touch with us at the Academy so you can take advantage of the many free programs and services we have to offer.

 Do I receive recognition or an award after the Congress?

 After attending the Congress, and upon on verification of your 3.5 or above GPA, you will receive the Congress of Future Medical Leaders Award of Excellence.
 The Award is earned by attending all three days of the Congress, participating in activities, and exhibiting leadership in and dedication to the medical profession.

 How do I verify my GPA?

 The Congress is an academic honors program.
-You must have a minimum 3.5 GPA (or equivalent), either current or cumulative, to attend.
-Unless you are nominated by a teacher, you must verify your GPA.
+You must have a minimum 3.5 GPA (either current or cumulative) or higher to attend.
 Complete information on how to verify your GPA will be provided at enrollment.